huntdatacenter/docs/docs/do-science/tools/transfer/sshfs.md

 :::

 2.1.
-Define your labname as a variable.
+Open new Terminal window and define your labname as a variable.

    ```bash
    export labname=<labname>